|Home > Browse Our Collection > Computers > Sun Microsystems > Sun JavaStation-1|

 The JavaStation-1 (part number JJ-xx), codenamed Mr. Coffee was the first production model and was based on a 110 MHz MicroSPARC IIe CPU.
 The computer was housed in a cuboidal Sun "unidisk" enclosure.

-The JavaStation range of computers would ultimately be superceded by the SunRay thin-client system.
+The JavaStation range of computers would ultimately be superseded by the SunRay thin-client system.

 Manufacturer: Sun Microsystems

 Magazines RELATED to Sun JavaStation-1 in our Library

 Other Systems Related To Sun JavaStation-1:

 This exhibit has a reference ID of CH41562.
 Please quote this reference ID in any communication with the Centre for Computing History.